pmes126/tx-parser-service/README.md

     make run
     ```
     4. The service will be running on http://localhost:8080
+    default port is 8080, it can be changed in the config file config.yaml
+    5. To run the tests
+    ``` bash
+    make test
+    ```

 ### 3. [Usage](#usage)
     1. Subscribe to an Ethereum address
     ``` bash